weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 This solution would include:

 1. Do not touch Flux Runtime
-2. Create Weave Gitops Runtime based on explorer by
+2. Create Weave GitOps Runtime based on Explorer by
-   - extend explorer to watch deployment
+   - extend Explorer to watch deployment
    - define controller runtime kind to watch via label
    - create generic UI to show the runtime controllers.